synilogic/AiAgentCRM/README.md

-# WhatsApp CRM Platform with AI Integration
+# Ai Agentic CRM Platform with AI Integration

 A comprehensive SaaS platform that combines WhatsApp Business integration with AI-powered lead management, automated follow-ups, and advanced analytics.
 Built with Node.js, React, and MongoDB.